NathanMBR/oligula-automatizacoes/TO-DO.md

 All items are ordered by priority.

-## Auto Updater (HIGHEST PRIORITY)

-### General

-- Fix the modal not changing the state to "updating" after clicking yes

 ## Automator

 ### Schema Saving System (SSS)

 - System to save steps and variables in a JSON file
-- List all saved files (from Tauri's official data folder)
+- List all saved files
 - Import / Export files (import copies from other folder to data folder; export does the opposite)
 - Remove test steps and variables after implementing